iberkayC/angrybullets/README.md

 # Angry Bullets Game

 This project is developed as part of the CMPE160 Introduction to Object-Oriented Programming course at Bogazici University.
 The project is a simple Angry Birds like game develop in Java.
 Many of the details of the project can be found in the report file.
-The objectives of the assignment can be found in assignment.pdf

 ## How to Play